yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_1/policy.md

 - **Logging**: All steps must be logged.
 Every create, update, approve, reject, delete, or execute action must generate an audit log entry.
 - **Role-based permissions**: Only the defined roles can perform specified actions.
 - **The elevated roles are**: HR director, payroll administrator, finance officer, IT administrator and compliance officer
+- **Authorization**: Verify that the requesting user has the proper permissions to perform the action

 ## Roles & Responsibilities